-The capital strategy recognises that the financial resources that are available to the PFCC are constrained by the current economic and political climate.
+The capital strategy recognises that the financial resources that are available to the PFCC are constrained.
 The PFCC must therefore seek ways to ensure that investment decisions meet the objectives of the Police, Fire and Crime Plan and are within the limited resources available.
 The strategy is required to deliver policing in line with the PFCC's vision and the capital plan is built on the emerging themes arising from the Force's Estates, Digital/ICT and Fleet strategies.